belzecue/Terrain3D_wiki/Terrain3DStorage.md

 ### Generated Maps

 The above arrays house all of the data for the system.
 These are saved onto disk and reloaded when the scene loads.
-Upon loading and every time various components are rebuilt, these arrays are processed into a series of generated arrays.
+Upon loading, and upon most terrain edits, these arrays are processed into a series of generated arrays, which are sent to the shader.

-For instance, all of the separate terrain surfaces (texture sets) are combined into a `Texture2DArray` to be sent to the GPU.
+For instance, all of the separate terrain surfaces (texture sets) are combined into a `Texture2DArray` which is passed to the shader via a uniform.
 All of the region heightmaps are similarly combined.